apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 - `output` - `string`

 Tell the CLI the location of where to write your manifest file.
+Paths are interpreted relative to the current working directory.

 Default: `persisted-query-manifest.json`